mdadnanshuvo/mdadnanshuvo.github.io/_posts/full-stack web.md

 Now let's discuss how to be a full-stack web developer and what programming languages, frameworks or technologies should be learned for being a magnificent full-stack web developer.

-First of all, let's start with the Front-End or Client-Side part.
+First of all, let's start with the Front-End or Client-Side development.

 ![]({{site.baseurl}}/https://cdn.pixabay.com/photo/2015/12/04/14/05/code-1076536_960_720.jpg)